TsekNet/website/blog/_posts/2020-08-03-startblogging.md

 ### Custom Domains

 Optionally, you can leverage Netlify DNS to redirect your [custom domain](https://docs.netlify.com/domains-https/custom-domains) name to
 Netlify.
-What's cool, is when you set this up you get free [automatic certificate management](https://docs.netlify.com/domains-https/https-ssl) along with a bunch of extra features such as [image compression and CSS bundle/minify](https://www.netlify.com/blog/2019/08/05/control-your-asset-optimization-settings-from-netlify.toml/).
+What's cool, is that when you set this up you get free [automatic certificate management](https://docs.netlify.com/domains-https/https-ssl) along with a bunch of extra features such as [image compression and CSS bundle/minify](https://www.netlify.com/blog/2019/08/05/control-your-asset-optimization-settings-from-netlify.toml/).

 ## Conclusion